project-machine/keys/README.md

     - uki-tpm: contains the keypair, guid, and certificate to sign and verify UKIs signed with the "tpm" key.
 A UKI signed with the "tpm" key permit access to the TPM password for administration.

+# PRs

+Any changes to the layout here must be accompanied by a corresponding change to (trust)[https://github.com/project-machine/trust] to effect the same change in keysets it generates.